 Once I was feeling better, I wondered if there were reasons why I had got PND in the first place?
 It turns out there are factors which can increase your risk of getting post-natal depression or anxiety, but don't necessarily mean you will get it.
 Here are some of them:

 Motherhood/parenthood is joyful and tough in equal measures.
 And as my children get older, it doesn’t necessarily get easier, the challenges are just different.
 Maternal mental health matters whatever age they are.
 If you think you need help, please open up and speak to someone.
 It's ok to say you're struggling.
 The 'Falling Through The Gaps' report in 2015 advised that more than one in ten women develop a mental illness during pregnancy or within the first year of having a baby and if left untreated, this can have a significant emotional impact on the women suffering and their families.
-I received this message when I posted about my PND last year:
+I received this message when I first posted about my PND last year:

 My doctor was useless, 15 years ago.
 Said I was doing just fine and just to keep trying to be a good mother and it would all work out.
 I left the surgery as I had arrived - in tears - and carried on having PND until my son was 20 months old.
 I have never, ever recovered properly and felt I could never cope with a second child.
 A huge regret for the rest of my life.